anishsoni29/GlimpseGPT/README.md

 - Sentiment analysis using `cardiffnlp/twitter-roberta-base-sentiment`
 - Multilingual translation with Facebook's `m2m100_418M` model
 - Speech recognition with improved segmentation and timestamps
+- Persistent storage with MongoDB for all processed data

 ## License